 \section{Conclusion}

-We investigated the problem of learning compressed NNs with a fixed - and potentially small - budget of memory on edge/fog devices.
-We proposed DynHP, a new resource-efficient NN learning technique achieving performances comparable to conventional neural network training algorithms while enabling significant levels of compression of the network.
-DynHP prunes incrementally but permanently the network as the training process progresses by identifying neurons that contribute only marginally to the accuracy of the model.
+We investigated the problem of learning compressed NNs with a fixed - and potentially small - memory budget on edge/fog devices.
+We proposed DynHP, a new resource-efficient NN learning technique that achieves performances comparable to conventional neural network training algorithms while enabling significant levels of network compression.
+DynHP prunes incrementally but permanently the network as the training process progresses by identifying neurons that contribute only marginally to the model's accuracy.
 The memory saved during training is effectively reused by a \emph{dynamic batch sizing} technique that minimizes the accuracy degradation caused by the hard pruning strategy by adaptively adjusting the size of the data provided to the neural network so to improve its convergence and final effectiveness.
-The careful combination in DynHP of these two ingredients -- hard pruning and dynamic batch sizing -- allow us to train high-quality NN models by respecting the memory foortprint constraints introduced by the use of resource-constrained edge/fog devices.
-The extensive experiments conducted on two different kinds of neural network architectures, i.e., MLP and ResNet, on three public datasets, i.e., MNIST, FashionMNIST, and CIFAR-10, show that DynHP is able to compress a NN from $2$ to $10$ times without significant performance drops -- up to $5\%$ of relative error w.r.t. state-of-the-art competitors -- by reducing up to $80\%$ the overall memory occupation during training.
+The careful combination in DynHP of these two ingredients -- hard pruning and dynamic batch sizing -- allows us to train high-quality NN models by respecting the memory footprint constraints introduced by using resource-constrained edge/fog devices.
+The extensive experiments conducted on two different kinds of neural network architectures, i.e., MLP and ResNet, on three public datasets, i.e., MNIST, FashionMNIST, and CIFAR-10, show that DynHP is able to compress the target neural network from $2$ to $10$ times without significant performance drops -- up to $3.5\%$ of additional misclassification error w.r.t. state-of-the-art competitors -- by reducing up to $80\%$ the overall memory occupation during training.

 \textbf{Future Directions}.
 This work is a first step toward effective -- yet efficient and pervasive -- AI.
 In the future, we first intend to perform a formal convergence analysis that takes into account the joint combination of the two dynamics that characterize our proposed solution.
 Furthermore, we intend to investigate the idea of simultaneous training and compression of neural networks in a scenario involving distributed training at the edge of the network.
 We also want to investigate the application of quantization techniques in our solution and how it affects the efficiency-effectiveness trade-off of the models learned.